weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 ## Truncating

-The Cohere API can automatically truncate your content.
-If you don't truncate, the API will throw an error if your text contains too many tokens.
+If the input text contains too many tokens and is not truncated, the API will throw an error.
+The Cohere API can be set to automatically truncate your input text.

+You can set the truncation option with the `truncate` parameter.

-> Accepts NONE, LEFT or RIGHT.
-Specifies how the API will handle inputs longer than the maximum token length.
+> The available values for `truncate` are NONE, LEFT or RIGHT.
+It specifies how the API will handle inputs longer than the maximum token length.
 Passing LEFT will discard the left of the input and RIGHT will discard the right side of the input, in both cases until the remaining input is exactly the maximum input token length for the model.
 Defaults to NONE, which will return an error if the input exceeds the maximum input token length. [source](https://docs.cohere.ai/reference/embed)

 * The _upside_ of truncating is that a batch import always succeeds.
 * The _downside_ of truncating is that a large text might only get partially vectorized.

-Example of setting a trancation to `LEFT`.
+Example of setting a truncation to `LEFT`.

 ```json
 {